intel/qpl/doc/source/documentation/introduction_docs/introduction.rst

 the Intel QPL is to provide application programming interface (API)
 with:

--  C and C++ interfaces and data structures to enhance usability and portability
+-  C and C++ compatible interfaces and data structures to enhance usability and portability
 -  Faster time to market
 -  Scalability with Intel® In-Memory Analytics Accelerator (Intel® IAA) hardware